Plumber Finds Hundreds of Money Envelopes on US Famous Evangelical Pastor's Church Wall | World

 A plumber found hundreds of envelopes with cash and checks hidden in a wall at the Lakewood megachurch in Houston, USA.

-The church is led by evangelical pastor Joel Osteen, very famous in the country, with cults broadcast on television to more than seven million people.
+The church is led by evangelical pastor Joel Osteen, very famous in the country, with televised services that reach more than seven million people.

 On Twitter, Houston police said evidence suggests the money could be related to a $600,000 sum that was stolen from the church in March 2014.